Image Alt TextImage Alt TextImage Alt Text

 1. PMRF Land-Based Training and Testing EA (U.S. Pacific Fleet)

-The Navy proposes to conduct ongoing and proposed military readiness land-based training and testing activities at PMRF launch areas and other locations.
-This action is needed to 1) ensure U.S. military services are able to organize, train, and equip service members and personnel to meet their respective national defense missions; 2) update NEPA compliance for ongoing land-based training and testing activities; and 3) provide additional coverage for other military services’ activities at PMRF.
+The Proposed Action is to continue to conduct land-based, multi-domain (air, land, sea, space, and cyberspace) training and testing, including an increase in activities among the military services on lands under federal jurisdiction at PMRF and Ka‘ula Island.
+This action is needed to 1) ensure U.S. military services are able to organize, train, and equip service members and personnel to meet their respective national defense missions; 2) update NEPA compliance for ongoing land-based training and testing activities; and 3) provide additional coverage for other military services’ activities at PMRF and Ka‘ula Island.

 Projected Schedule: